XUBOI2806/MarioGame/docs/design_doc.md

 ##Req 1
 The interaction between sprout, sapling and mature to enrich the world requires the implementation of growth and wither allows for a spawn cycle to enrich the world, the spawn cycle enables for random generation of sprouts throughout a duration of approximately 40 iterations.
-The pick up action implementation enables the player to receive the dropitem action from sapling which ultimately offers the player the chance to increase their balance.
+This spawn system adheres to single-responsibility principle as its only task is to spawn and only spawn goomba.The introduction fo coin class which is obtained from a drop from the sapling which ultimately offers the player the chance to increase their balance.

 ##Req 2
 The implementation of jump option provides the players a chance to jump onto a higher ground, the display enabled for a message to be imprinted for users to see whether or not they are successful with their respective jumps.
-The falldamage action will determine fall damage based of what tree/wall that you failed to jump, further implementation of consumeAction facilitates for the usage of super mushroom will guaranteed chance of a successful jump.
+This is an example of open-closed principle as we add further extension e.g high jump but the overall concept of jumping should not be modified.The falldamage action will determine fall damage based of what tree/wall that you failed to jump, further implementation of consumeAction facilitates for the usage of super mushroom will guaranteed chance of a successful jump.

 ##Req 3
 ###Goomba: